 The changes to these rules/laws have been based on a review of the responses received from the motorcycle community, research into road safety, and the practices in other states.
 A brief outline of the changes are as follows:

-As of 1 February 2015, motorcyclists will be allowed to lane filter, subject to the following conditions:
+As of 1 February 2015, motorcyclists were allowed to lane filter, subject to the following conditions: